John HOPKIRK & Jane NICHOLSON

 John(6) HOPKIRK was named after his mother's father.

 John(6) HOPKIRK traveled to the USA, along with his brother William and William's wife Jane REDPATH .
 They left Melrose on March 4, 1834, the day after the marriage of William and Jane, and travelled to Liverpool.
-From Liverpool they travelled by ship to New York City, arrivng on April 14, 1834.
+From Liverpool they travelled by the ship Sheffield to New York City, arrivng on April 14, 1834.

 They first settled in Rochester New York, as linen dyers.
 Around 1838 John moved to Iowa.
 In the letter section of this site see the transcript of the letter written by John(6) HOPKIRK to his brother William.

-Around 1842 John(6) HOPKIRK married Jane NICHOLSON.
+On 19 May 1842, in Jefferson County Iowa, John(6) HOPKIRK married Jane NICHOLSON.
 They had the following children:

 William(7) Hume HOPKIRK, born 13 Oct 1843, in Lockridge, Iowa